trms/nml/doc/nml-cmsgpack.md

 MessagePack's C core will access the memory allocators through the message's alloc, realloc and free api.

 ###5.1 Implementation details
-We need to modify the C module to use the Message's memory allocator callbacks in its pack and unpack methods.
+We need to modify the C module to use the Message's memory allocator callbacks in its pack function.

-Add a lua_State* parameter to mp_buf_new and mp_cur_new, as well as functions that call free and realloc.

-Wrap the memory allocator functions and branch code to the desired allocation mechanism (default malloc/free vs message.alloc/free etc.).
+The unpack function will use a regular malloc.
+In this case the message metatable's __gc will be implemented to call free.

+Add function pointers for alloc, realloc and free in the mp_buf structure.
+Whenever a malloc, realloc or free is called on the mp_buf payload, replace with the corresponding mp_buf function.

 ###5.2 Notes on MessagePack